 A keyword is simply a word or phrase typed into a search engine to find information on the desired topic.
 A long tail keyword phrase is a group of 3 or more words that can be more targeted than a simple one or two-word search.

 Longtail Keyword: 2017 Ford Fusion SEL with SYNC

 Using Keywords in your writing

 Knowing your subject and your target keywords before writing or when updating a page will help guide your writing.
-By optimizing your page for a keyword or phrase you can create content that sounds natural as you write it, but can include your keyword phrase to make a bigger impact with the search engine.
+By optimizing your page for a keyword or phrase you can create content that sounds natural as you write it, but can include your keyword phrase to make a bigger impact on the search engine result pages.